BMO Stadium: Soccer

 The stadium was a venue for the 2019 CONCACAF Gold Cup.
 It hosted two matches in Group C. It also hosted the 2021 MLS All-Star Game on August 25, 2021.

 The stadium served as the "home" venue for New York City FC during the 2022 CONCACAF Champions League Round of 16 due to issues with the club's other venues in the New York metropolitan area.
 Their primary and secondary stadiums (Yankee Stadium and Citi Field, respectively) were not approved by CONCACAF for use in the tournament, while the soccer-specific Red Bull Arena was undergoing renovations.
 Banc of California Stadium was chosen due to New York City FC's upcoming MLS regular season match to be played against the LA Galaxy at the nearby Dignity Health Sports Park.

 Other sports

-Rugby
+Rugby Union

 It was announced on April 4, 2017, that the stadium would be host to rugby sevens tournaments.
-It will be the permanent home of the Grand Prix Rugby Series, the world's richest rugby sevens championship in history.
+It was planned to be the permanent home of the $1M Champion Sevens organized by Grand Prix Rugby, with the first edition commencing in 2018.
+However, as of 2023, no rugby union games have been played at the stadium.